Generic Name: gadoterate (Intravenous route)

 Proper Use of Dotarem

 A doctor or other trained health professional will give you or your child this medicine.
-This medicine is given through a needle placed into one of your veins just before you have an MRI scan.
+It is given through a needle placed into one of your veins just before you have an MRI scan.

 Precautions While Using Dotarem

-This medicine may cause a serious allergic reaction called anaphylaxis.
-This can be life-threatening and requires immediate medical attention.
-Tell your doctor right away if you have a rash, itching, hoarseness, trouble breathing, trouble swallowing, or any swelling of your hands, face, or mouth after you receive the medicine.
+This medicine may cause a serious allergic reaction called anaphylaxis, which can be life-threatening and requires immediate medical attention.
+Tell your doctor right away if you have a rash, itching, hoarseness, trouble breathing, trouble swallowing, or any swelling of your hands, face, or mouth after receiving the medicine.

 This medicine may increase your risk of having acute kidney injury requiring dialysis.
 This is more likely in patients with a history of kidney problems or in patients receiving increasing doses of gadoterate injection.
 Talk to your doctor about this risk.